huntdatacenter/about/pages/index.md

                   <a href="https://about.hdc.ntnu.no/compliance/">
                     <v-img class="mb-5" max-height="160px" src="/img/kiwa-iso-9001-2017.svg" />
                   </a>
-                  Our quality management system (ISO 9001) aims to provide best possible services for our scientists, their collaborators and your organization.
+                  Our quality management system (ISO 9001) aims to provide predictable and high-quality services.
                 </v-col>
               </v-row>
             </v-card-text>